cxhiggins/cxhiggins/README.md

 - 👋 Hi, I’m @cxhiggins!
-- 👀 I’m interested in software engineering, data analysis, machine learning, and privacy.
+- 👀 I’m interested in software engineering, computer networking, data analysis, machine learning, and privacy.
-- 🌱 I’m currently working to identify features in X-Ray scan data for my 3rd year project.
+- 🌱 I’m currently working in Google Cloud Networking on one of GCP's firewall offerings.
-- 💞️ I’m looking to collaborate on impactful projects that will have a tangible positive effect on society.
+- 💞️ I’d love to collaborate on projects that provide a tangible benefit to society.
 - 📫 You can reach me at cara.x.higgins@gmail.com, message me on [LinkedIn](https://www.linkedin.com/in/carahiggins/), or check out [my website](https://carahiggins.com/).

 <!---